WordPress/gutenberg/docs/getting-started/glossary.md

 ## Block Templates

 A template is a pre-defined arrangement of blocks, possibly with predefined attributes or placeholder content.
 You can provide a template for a post type, to give users a starting point when creating a new piece of content, or inside a custom block with the <code>InnerBlocks</code> component.
 At their core, templates are simply HTML files of block markup that map to templates from the standard WordPress template hierarchy, for example index, single or archive.
 This helps control the front-end defaults of a site that are not edited via the Page Editor or the Post Editor.

 See the <a href="../../developers/block-api/block-templates/">templates documentation</a> for more information.

 ## Block Template Parts

 Building on Block Templates, these parts help set structure for reusable items like a Footer or Header that one typically sees in a WordPress site.
 They are primarily site structure and are never to be mixed with the post content editor.
-With Full Site Editing and block based themes, users can create their own arbitrary Template Parts, save those in the database for their site, and re-use them throughout their site.
+In the Site Editor, available when using a Block Theme, users can create their own arbitrary Template Parts, save those in the database for their site, and re-use them throughout their site.
 Template parts are equivalent – in blocks – of theme template parts.
-They are generally defined by a theme first, carry some semantic meaning (could be swapped between themes such as a header), and can only be inserted in the site editor context (within “templates”).
+They are generally defined by a theme first, carry some semantic meaning (could be swapped between themes such as a header), and can only be inserted in the Site Eeditor context (within “templates”).

 ## Block type